-Today, the Club has about 60 boats of various sizes up to about 27ft., moored in the harbour and the bay.
+Today, the Club has about 60 boats of various sizes up to approximately 27ft., moored in the harbour and the bay.
 Despite tending to be more orientated towards cruising than racing, the annual sailing programme caters well for the competitive owner.

 Aberdour Regatta dates back to (at least) 1857.
 When taken over from a village committee by the Boat Club in 1953 it quickly became established as one of the premier yachting events on the Forth, attracting big entries (up to 150) until the early 1980s.
 It has not been immune from the general decline in Regatta interest, but can still boast better entry numbers than most.